 Put all greasy foods in the garbage and not down the drain.
 Wipe excess grease off of pans and utensils with paper towel.
 Use a sink strainer to catch food waste and empty the strainer into the garbage.
 Pour any excess cooking oil in a container to harden and put that in the garbage too.

 If you have any questions, call us at Clean Line.
 We would be happy to come down and make sure everything is running smoothly.
-If you are more curious about the Sewer By-law, call the City of Winnipeg’s 311 Centre by dialling 3-1-1.
+If you are more curious about the Sewer By-law, call the City of Winnipeg’s 311 Centre by dialing 3-1-1.